 • Total experience lasts 2.5 hours

-If you’d like to discover the last independent fashion workshop of its kind in Paris, send us an email at email@example.com.
+If you’d like to discover the last independent fashion workshop of its kind in Paris, you can enquire for a booking here.

 Important!
 MessyNessy Keyholders: please check in with us at the Concierge before booking.
 We have your Keyholder discount code!

 If you’re not a Keyholder for The Vault, you can become one here.